 - Cell phone use is banned for Texas school bus drivers when passengers are 17 years old and under.

 - Texas has banned the use of hand-held phones in all school zones.

-Our Distracted Driving Accident Attorney Sees Serious Injuries
+Distracted Driving Crashes & Serious Injuries

 Distracted drivers can wreak havoc in a vehicle accident, causing any number of serious injuries.
 These injuries can be debilitating on several different levels, leading to pain, suffering, expensive medical treatment, medication, time off from work, loss of work capacity, property damage and a decreased quality of life.
 Some of the most severe injuries include: